 Our residents are the best part of this program.
 They are a dedicated and cohesive group of people who work hard, take great care of patients, and have fun doing it.
 In 2015 we were approved to increase our resident complement to 13, with a 3-2-3-2-3 structure.
-We are matching three applicants this year.
+We are matching two applicants this year.
 Applications to our program are handled through the AAMC’s Electronic Residency Application system, or ERAS.
 We anticipate receiving over 250 applications and plan to interview about 45-50 of these outstanding applicants.

 Augusta itself is a beautiful mid-sized city on the banks of the Savannah River that offers an eclectic blend of big-city amenities with smaller-town ambiance.
 The Augusta area, which has a population of about a half million, hosts multiple interesting cultural events every year including the Arts in the Heart Festival, the Westobou Festival, Beer Fest, The Augusta Futurity, and the largest Half-Ironman race in America.
 The city is also growing.
 With the relocation of all of the Department of Defense’s cyberwarfare personnel to the newly constructed Cyber Command at nearby Fort Gordon, there has been a tremendous influx of young people and businesses driving loads of positive momentum for the city.
 There is an ever-increasing number of excellent restaurants and bars and the concert scene gets better every year.
 Opportunities for outdoor activities abound, including boating, fishing and skiing on nearby Clark’s Hill Lake, jogging or biking along the historic Augusta Canal, or paddling the Savannah River in a kayak.
 Augusta is also home to a famous little golf tournament called the Masters®.
 It’s an increasingly fun and exciting place to live and a great place for singles and young families alike.